LotusOttawa/blink/README.md

 # blink
-CHIP program to blink status LED and shut down when reset if briefly pressed.
+CHIP program to blink status LED and shut down when reset is briefly pressed.

 ## License